Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 - A barred archway to the south (connecting with area K86 but warded by teleport traps)

-- The high towerstair(areaK18)ortheshaft(area K18a) to the west
+- The high tower stair (areaK18) or the shaft(area K18a) to the west

-, Abarredarchwaytotheeast(connecting with area K87)
+- A barred archway to the east (connecting with area K87)

-Each crypt is sealed with a chiseled stone "door"-ac­ tually a tight-fitting stone slab measuring 3 feet wide, 5 feet tall, and 3 inches thick.
+Each crypt is sealed with a chiseled stone "door"-actually a tight-fitting stone slab measuring 3 feet wide, 5 feet tall, and 3 inches thick.
 Removing or resetting a stone slab requires an action and a successful DC 15 Strength check.

-Each crypt houses the remains of the person or per­ sons whose epitaph is inscribed on the front of the slab.
+Each crypt houses the remains of the person or persons whose epitaph is inscribed on the front of the slab.
 The crypts are described in the following sections, their epitaphs noted under the crypt's number in italics.

-Unless noted otherwise, each crypt contains a 3-foot­ by-6-foot rectangular bier of marble, 3 feet high, with a skeleton draped in rags lying atop it.
+Unless noted otherwise, each crypt contains a 3-foot by-6-foot rectangular bier of marble, 3 feet high, with a skeleton draped in rags lying atop it.

 The catacombs are home to tens of thousands of bats.